voxpupuli/puppet-nfs/README.md

 and parametrized to act as a server, client or both with the parameters 'server_enabled' and 'client_enabled'.
 It also has some dependencies on newer stdlib functions like 'difference'.

-It supports Ubuntu, Debian, Redhat 7 and Gentoo.
+It supports the OS Families Ubuntu, Debian, Redhat and Gentoo.
+It supports also Strict Variables, so if you pass all OS specific parameters correctly it should work on your preferred OS too.
 Feedback, bugreports, and feature requests are always welcome, visit https://github.com/derdanne/puppet-nfs or send me an email.

 If you want to contribute, please do a fork on github, create a branch "feature name" with your features and do a pull request.